davidrobles/davidrobles.github.io/_posts/2014-07-08-a-framework-for-abstract-strategy-games.md

 do take (Rasmusen, 2006).

 We can define the basic interface of a turn-based games as,

-{% highlight python %}
-class Game:

-    def copy(self):
-        """
-        Returns a copy of the game.
-        """
-        pass

-    def current_player(self):
-        """
-        Returns the player whose turn it is. (e.g. 1)
-        """
-        pass

-    def is_over(self):
-        """
-        Returns true if the game is over, false otherwise.
-        """
-        pass

-    def get_moves(self):
-        """
-        Returns the legal moves for the player in turn.
-        """

-    def move(self, move):
-        """
-        Makes a move for the player whose turn it is.
-        """
-        pass

-    def new_game(self):
-        """
-        Returns a new game.
-        """
-        pass

-    def num_moves(self):
-        """
-        Returns the number of legal moves for the player in turn.
-        """
-        pass

-    def outcomes(self):
-        """
-        Returns a dictionary with the outcomes for each of the players.
-        """
-        pass

-    def reset(self):
-        """
-        Restarts the game.
-        """
-        pass

-{% endhighlight %}

 Now let's put an example of what the implementation of Tic Tac Toe would return with the given API.